from-a-to-b/from-a-to-b-storyteller/README.md

 Sending `example_trip.json` via a POST http request to the `/fictionalize` subdomain will return sth like:

 ```
 [{"timestamp": "1:00", "POI_name": "Empire State", "POI_type": "landmark", "fiction": "At 1:00, they were passing by Empire State.
-The landmark felt astonishing.
-It also made them think about None."},
+The landmark felt overrated.
+It also made them think about road to Damascus."},
  {"timestamp": "1:04", "POI_name": "Bryant Park", "POI_type": "park", "fiction": "At 1:04, they were passing by Bryant Park.
-The park felt astonishing.
-It also made them think about a frisbee."}]
+The park felt boring.
+It also made them think about animal."}]
 ```